ichrak-lam/quotes/README.md

 index.html: This file contains the HTML markup for the web application. c.css: This file contains the CSS styles for the web application. script.js: This file contains the JavaScript code that handles the logic of the web application.
-Authors
-This code was written by an unknown author.

-License
-This code has no specified license.